jeremydaly/lambda-warmer/README.md

 ### Using a SAM Template

-To add a schedule event to your Lambda functions, you can add a `Type: Schedule` to the `Events` section of your function in a SAM template.
+To add a schedule event to your Lambda functions, you can add a `Type: Schedule` to the `Events` section of your function in a SAM template:

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'